tleyden/tleyden.github.io/source/_posts/2014-04-09-a-successful-git-branching-model-with-enterprise-support.markdown

 categories:
 ---

-This further extends [A Slight Tweak on a Successful Git Branching Model](http://tleyden.github.io/blog/2014/03/18/a-slight-tweak-on-a-successful-git-branching-model/), which mainly renamed the branches,  with the addition of the concept of support branches.
+This further extends [A Slight Tweak on a Successful Git Branching Model](http://tleyden.github.io/blog/2014/03/18/a-slight-tweak-on-a-successful-git-branching-model/) with the addition of the concept of support branches.

 ![diagram](http://tleyden-misc.s3.amazonaws.com/blog_images/release-branching-strategy.png)